Michael J. Bransfield: Bishop of Wheeling-Charleston

 On December 9, 2004, John Paul II appointed Bransfield as bishop of Wheeling-Charleston.
 He was consecrated on February 22, 2005, by Cardinal William Keeler, with Cardinal Theodore McCarrick and Bishop Bernard Schmitt as co-consecrators, at St. Joseph's Cathedral in Wheeling, West Virginia.

 As a bishop, Bransfield was elected president of The Papal Foundation, a Catholic nonprofit organization that distributes funds to charitable organizations.
 Within the United States Conference of Catholic Bishops (USCCB), he served a term as treasurer, and as a member of the Conference's Communications Committee and the National Collections Committee; he also co-authored a set of diocesan financial guidelines approved by the USCCB in 2002.

 Bransfield was a member of the boards of trustees of the St. Charles Borromeo Seminary and the Basilica of the National Shrine of the Immaculate Conception.
-He held membership in the Knights of Columbus and the Knights of the Holy Sepulchre.

 Accusations of sexual abuse and harassment

 In April 2012, the Associated Press reported that Bransfield had been accused of sexual abuse of a boy in the Archdiocese of Philadelphia.
 Accusations against Bransfield had been raised in testimony by a witness at the trial of two Philadelphia priests, one charged with attempted rape and the other with failing to report sexual abuse.
-Bransfield was not charged with a crime, and denied ever sexually abusing anyone.
+Bransfield was not charged with a crime and denied ever sexually abusing anyone.